passelma42/Field-Sequencing/docs/installation.md

 	cacheDir = /path/to/singularity-img
 }
 ```

+OPTION2: Set the environmental variable

+The warning message indicates that the Singularity cache directory has not been set correctly, even though you specified it in your custom Nextflow configuration.
+To resolve this, you can explicitly set the Singularity cache directory using the `NXF_SINGULARITY_CACHEDIR` environment variable.

+**Steps to Set the Singularity Cache Directory**

+1. **Set the Environment Variable**:
+   - You can set the environment variable in your shell before running Nextflow.
+For example:
+     ```bash
+     export NXF_SINGULARITY_CACHEDIR=/home/pieter/singularity-img
+     ```
+2. **Set the Environment Variable Permanently** (Optional):
+   - To make this change permanent, you can add the `export` command to your shell’s configuration file (e.g., `~/.bashrc` or `~/.bash_profile` for bash):
+     ```bash
+     echo "export NXF_SINGULARITY_CACHEDIR=/home/pieter/singularity-img" >> ~/.bashrc
+     ```
+   - Reload your shell configuration:
+     ```bash
+     source ~/.bashrc
+     ```

+3. **Verify the Configuration**:
+   - Run the pipeline again to ensure the warning disappears:
+     ```bash
+     nextflow run epi2me-labs/wf-amplicon --fastq ./fastq --sample_sheet ./sample-sheet.csv --porechop --discard_middle --out_dir output-wf-amlicon-toydata-bis
+     ```

+This should direct Nextflow to use the specified cache directory for Singularity images, avoiding the warning and ensuring images are stored in your preferred location.

 ## wf-amplicon
 This workflow performs the analysis of reads generated from PCR amplicons.
 After some pre-processing, reads are either aligned to a reference (containing the expected sequence for each amplicon) for variant calling or the amplicon’s consensus sequence is generated *de novo*.